 Working papers (RePEc Page)

-- Building trust in rural producer organizations in Senegal: results from a randomized controlled trial (with Tanguy Bernard, Markus Frölich, Andreas Landmann, Pia Naima Unte and Fleur Wouterse), Paper coming soon.
+- Building trust in rural producer organizations in Senegal: results from a randomized controlled trial (with Tanguy Bernard, Markus Frölich, Andreas Landmann, Pia Naima Unte and Fleur Wouterse), July 2015 (Paper).
+A version of this paper appeared as IZA Discussion Paper 9207.

 - Potential collusion and trust: Evidence from a field experiment in Vietnam (with Máximo Torero), March 2015 (Paper).
 A version of this paper appeared as IFPRI Discussion Paper 1100.

 - Leaders needed: Experimental evidence from rural producer organizations in Senegal (with Tanguy Bernard, Ligane Sene and Fleur Wouterse), November 2014 (Paper).
 A version of this paper circulated under the title "Coordination requires more than one leader!
 Experimental evidence from rural producer organizations in Senegal".